-I lead Plante Moran’s Tax Controversy practice, which assists clients with resolving examinations, appeals and other disputes with the IRS.
-I am also a leader in the firm’s National Tax Office, focusing on transaction structuring and reporting as well as unique and emerging issues.
-In addition, I serve as the Firm’s Tax Counsel.
+I lead Plante Moran’s Tax Controversy Services practice where we frequently represent clients before the Internal Revenue Service, including its Independent Office of Appeals.
+I am also a leader in the firm’s National Tax Office, focusing on transaction structuring as well as unique and emerging issues.
+I also serve as the Firm’s Tax Counsel.
 My practice of law is currently limited to the representation of Plante & Moran.

-I’ve saved clients millions of dollars in taxes through creative approaches.
-Recently, I helped a client avoid over $20 million of tax liability by developing an argument based a permissible interpretation of the Internal Revenue Code.
-I’ve also been successful in leading teams in obtaining full or substantial concessions from the IRS Office of Appeals on many occasions.
+I’ve helped clients to save millions of dollars in taxes through a close review of the federal tax law and the advice I've given.
+I’ve also been successful in helping clients obtain full or substantial concessions from the IRS on many occasions.

 I have more than 20 years of professional experience as an attorney and Certified Public Accountant, including experience gained with a Big Four accounting firm.
-Prior to joining Plante Moran, I was a renowned trial and appellate attorney with experience in nearly 20 jury trials and 40 cases originating at or appealed to Ohio’s Court of Appeals or Supreme Court.
-I received seven favorable jury verdicts against Fortune 500 opponents, and a landmark decision from the Supreme Court of Ohio that drew national attention.
+Prior to joining Plante Moran, I was a trial and appellate attorney with experience in nearly 20 jury trials and 40 cases with Ohio’s Court of Appeals and Supreme Court.
+I received 7 favorable jury verdicts against Fortune 500 opponents, and a landmark decision from the Supreme Court of Ohio that drew national attention.
 In addition, my legal and statistical research was utilized by the United States government in a Medicare fraud case to obtain an eight-figure settlement.
-Outside the courtroom, I’m also a past-President of a long-standing local trial lawyers association.
+Outside the courtroom, I’m also a past-President of the Miami Valley Trial Lawyers Association in Dayton, Ohio.

 While practicing law full-time, I received a Masters of Tax Law degree from New York University after graduating from law school ranked 5th in my class.
 I was a tax law professor for several years before arriving at Plante Moran.
 I was also one of the original test reviewers for the Uniform Certified Public Accountancy Exam.